continuousdemo/wordpress-eb-demo/README.md

 "wpackagist-plugin/business-profile": "1.1.1",
 "wpackagist-plugin/updraftplus": "1.12.32",
 "wpackagist-plugin/w3-total-cache": "0.9.5.1",
-"wpackagist-plugin/wordpress-https": "3.3.6",
 "robmorgan/phinx": "~0.6.0",
 "wp-cli/wp-cli": "^1.0",
 "phing/phing": "~2.14"
 },
 ```

-Edit the build.properties and add our new plugins into the wp.plugins variables, this varibales is used by the Phing target wp-plugins-activate.
+Edit the **build.properties** and add our new plugins into the wp.plugins variables, this varibales is used by the Phing target wp-plugins-activate.

 ```
-wp.plugins=business-profile,contact-form-7,updraftplus,w3-total-cache,wordpress-https
+wp.plugins=business-profile,contact-form-7,updraftplus,w3-total-cache
 ```

-Do the same to your build.local.properties.
+Do the same to your **build.local.properties**.

 Run a composer update to install the plugin.